 \section{Introduction}

-Machine learning (ML) has been significantly impacting business processes in recent years, addressing a variety of objectives (\textit{e.g.,} remaining time prediction, next activity prediction, drift detection, etc.) \cite{weinzierl2024machine}.
-Each objective aims to improve one or more of four key goals: quality, cost, time, and flexibility.
-The use of process-aware information systems and rich historical data has led to an increasing trend in implementing ML/AI methods for process improvement projects \cite{weinzierl2024machine}.
-Businesses constantly strive to optimize costs and time, particularly in their operational processes.
-Hence, scheduling, sequencing, and queuing activities are pivotal in achieving these goals.
-The advent of object-centric process mining has further emphasized the importance of these efforts by accurately capturing the complexity of real-world business processes, where multiple activities often occur simultaneously.\cite{vanderAalst2019ObjectCentricPM, khandaker2024transformer}.
-While there is a substantial body of research on scheduling problems, such as job-shop and flow-shop scheduling, these methods often fall short in practical business settings.
-Variations in occurrence frequency, shorter durations, and increased uncertainty distinguish business process scheduling from traditional problems.
-Thus, the unique challenges in business process scheduling demand innovative approaches that account for extensive data and the specific nature of process activities.
+Machine learning (ML) has been significantly impacting business processes in recent years, addressing a variety of objectives such as remaining time prediction, next activity prediction, and drift detection \citep{weinzierl2024machine}.
+These objectives typically aim to improve one or more of the four key performance dimensions: quality, cost, time, and flexibility.
+The use of process-aware information systems and rich historical data has led to an increasing trend in implementing ML/AI methods for process improvement projects \citep{abbasi2024review}.